 The 2002 codes required an additional site area for rear battleaxe lots to compensate for the sense of confinement associated with development on such lots.
 However, some users considered the method for determining the area of battleaxe lots problematic.
-In view of this, the
+In view of this, the advertised codes proposed deleting column 4 of table 1 (which requires the larger area for battleaxe lots) and reverted to the simpler calculation based on the area of the lot excluding the access leg and area of any truncation.

 However, many submissions did not support this change due to the unintended consequences of permitting battleaxe lots considerably smaller than provided for in table 1.
-The 2008 codes reinstate the 2002 method for determining the area of rear battleaxe lots including reinstatement of column 4 in table 1 (minimum lot area/rear battleaxe (m2) (cl 6.1.2 A2II).
+The 2008 codes reinstate the 2002 method for determining the area of rear battleaxe lots including reinstatement of column 4 in table 1 (minimum lot area/rear battleaxe (m2) (ci 6.1.2 A2II).
 The explanatory guidelines have been expanded to clarify the method of measuring the access leg component.